Frequently Asked Questions

 9. When I see problems along the Walkway such as impassable snow-covered areas or overgrown foliage growing into the pathway, what should I do?
 What if I see shopping carts, benches or a lot of debris in the water?
 Who is responsible to clean it up?

+The owners of waterfront property are responsible for the maintenance and upkeep of the Walkway and the shoreline across their entire waterfront property.
+The first step is to inform the property owner of the issue.
 If you do not wish to make the owner aware of the problem, contact the municipal town hall for the area in which you see the problem (there are nine municipalities in the Walkway area), and tell the Public Works Department about the problem.
-If the local department declines to enforce the municipal health and safety rules, or if action is not taken within a reasonable amount of time, contact the NJDEP Hotline at 1-877-927-6337 or use the WARN NJDEP mobile app available in your App Store.
-In addition, please e-mail the Conservancy at info@hudsonriverwaterfront.org giving us the exact information about location, and we will work with the NJDEP on the problem.
-Here is a list of violations that you may report to the NJDEP:
+If the local municipality declines to enforce the municipal health and safety rules, or if action is not taken within a reasonable amount of time, contact the NJDEP Hotline at 1-877-927-6337(877-WARNDEP).
+In addition, e-mail the Conservancy at info@hudsonriverwaterfront.org and provide the information about location, and we will work with the NJDEP towards resolving the problem.
+Common violations that you may report to the NJDEP are:

 1. Blocked access by gates, signs or physical structure